loouislow81/notebook-deeplearning/docs/chapter-2.md

   - Plateaus is an area of fairly level high ground.
   - This is where algorithms like momentum and Adam helps.

-## Hyperparameter tuning, Batch Normalization and Programming Frameworks
+## Hyperparameter Tuning, Batch Normalization and Programming Frameworks

-### Tuning process
+### Tuning Process

 - We need some steps to tune our Hyperparameters to get the best out of them.
 - So far the Hyperparameters importance are: